proudcloud/awesome/PRACTICES.md

 ## Starting a new project:

+- Create a Github repo and make the default branch to `develop`.
 - Create and update the project's README.md
 - Add proper installation instructions.
 Notes and caveats.
 - Github Slack Channel Integration.
 The amount of notifications you want to receive depends on you.
 Usually, we get notified with new Pull Requests and Comments only.